 Don’t Let Big Picture Thinking Stall Progress

-Appian: Could you elaborate on your comment about organizational alignment—what’s the biggest takeaway on that for C-Suite execs who read this article?
+Appian: Could you elaborate on your comment about organizational alignment—what’s the biggest takeaway for C-Suite execs?

 I think the biggest takeaway is that you have a responsibility as a senior leader to show confidence in the company’s future and to drive forward momentum, even when there’s uncertainty.